 supportSSLv3Onlyattribute, which controls how Splunk Enterprise handles SSL clients, now has a default setting of

 true.
 This means that only clients who can speak the SSL v3 protocol can connect to the Splunk Enterprise instance.

 cipherSuiteattribute, which controls the encryption protocols that can be used during an SSL connection, now has a default setting of

 TLSV1+HIGH:@STRENGTH.
 This means that only clients that possess a Transport Layer Security (TLS) v1 cipher with a 'high' encryption suite can connect to a Splunk Enterprise instance.

 Login page customization is no longer available

 Login page customization is no longer available as of version 6.2 of Splunk Enterprise.
-You can only modify the footer of the login page after an upgrade.
+You can only modify the header and footer of the login page after an upgrade.

 The Windows host monitoring input no longer monitors application state

 The Windows host monitor input has been modified to no longer monitor the state of installed applications.